As demand for sustainable travel grows, cycling is a great way of minimising your carbon footprint while exploring.

 Central Munich is relatively flat, one of the key characteristics of cycle friendly cities, and offers plenty to do and see.

 Locals take pride in explaining that the Englischer Garten, Munich’s public park, is larger than New York’s Central Park.
-The park is bike-friendly and landmarks in the park are connected by cycle lanes.
+The park is bike-friendly and landmarks are connected by cycle lanes.
 They include the temple-like Monopteros and wooden Chinese Tower, a multi-level pagoda within a popular beer garden.

 Packed with information delivered in an entertaining way, guided bike tours are an easy-paced way of getting to know the city.
 Highlights often include the grand former Residence of Bavaria’s rulers and the Neogothic New Town Hall.